aws-samples/aws-modernization-with-dynatrace/content/15_workshop_setup/15_aws_monitor.md

 ## Continue with the remaining setup

-We will come back to this Dynatrace AWS monitor page later to review data, but let us now move to the next section to complete the setup.
+We will come back to this Dynatrace AWS monitor page, so for now let’s move to the next section to complete the setup.